niroopkris/cse15l-lab-reports/lab1.md

 Working directory: `/home/lecture1`

 There is no output here when doing `cat` with no args.
-Instead it remains stuck in a loading phase which must be exited by doing CONTROL+C. I'd consider this an error.
-The `cat` command is supposed to take a file argument since it prints the contents of one or more files to the terminal, so when we give no arguments it makes sense that we get an error (in this case, an infinite loading error with no output).
+Instead it remains stuck in a loading phase which must be exited by doing CONTROL+C. This is not necessarily an error, but it is not a desirable output either.
+The `cat` command is supposed to take a file argument since it prints the contents of one or more files to the terminal, so when we give no arguments it makes sense that we get some odd results (in this case, a seemingly infinite loading time with no output).

 ---
 2: Directory